github/docs/content/codespaces/managing-your-codespaces/managing-repository-access-for-your-codespaces.md

 ## Setting additional repository permissions

-1. You configure repository permissions for {% data variables.product.prodname_github_codespaces %} in the `devcontainer.json` file.
+1. You configure repository permissions for {% data variables.product.prodname_codespaces %} in the `devcontainer.json` file.
 If your repository does not already contain a `devcontainer.json` file, add one now.
 For more information, "[Add a dev container to your project](/codespaces/setting-up-your-project-for-codespaces/setting-up-your-project-for-codespaces)."

 1. Edit the `devcontainer.json` file, adding the repository name and permissions needed to the `repositories` object: